Petrochenk0/bank-app/README.md

 Welcome to **BANK application**, your ultimate banking application powered by NEXT, TypeScript, React Context, and SASS!
 Experience seamless financial management with a range of features to enhance your banking experience.

 ## Features
+- 👨‍💻 You can register and log in
 - 💳 Balance Top-Up: Easily add funds to your account for seamless transactions.
 - 🔍 Cryptocurrency Search: Explore and track various cryptocurrencies within the app.
 - 🛣️ Category Routing: Navigate through different banking categories with ease.
 - 💸 Balance Deduction: Manage your expenses by deducting from your balance.
+- 🛒 View your transaction history
 ## Technologies Used

 - NEXT.js: A powerful React framework for server-side rendering.